-Applications are accepted during the elevenmonth period immediately preceding the program intake date.
-All applications received prior to these dates will be returned.
-Students applying to the Theatre Arts at Studio 58 and Nursing Programs should refer to the program description.
+Applications are accepted during the elevenmonth period immediately preceding the program start date.
+All applications received prior to this period will be returned.
+Students applying to the Theatre Arts at Studio 58 and Nursing programs should refer to the program description.

 Students are normally selected four months prior to the program start date.
 Thereafter, students may be considered if seats are available.
+Applicants should contact the Department Chair for the department's timeline for the selection process.